Updated February 2019

 Now, if you want to be a total maverick, you could combine the

 8-10, 12, 14.
 This would give you pages 8, 9, 10, 12 and 14 in one PDF document.

-Save, and you’ll be asked to give your new PDF a name, and to choose a folder for it to be saved to.
+Save then you’ll be asked to give your new PDF a name and a folder for it to be saved in.

 Congratulations, you’re done!
-You can now convert your PDF to Excel.
+You can now convert your PDF to Excel, CSV, XML or HTML.